whuang37/whuang37.github.io/_pages/about.md

 I am a PhD Student in [Electrical and Computer Engineering](https://www.ee.ucla.edu/) at the [University of California, Los Angeles (UCLA)](https://www.ucla.edu/) advised by [Professor Yang Zhang](https://yangzhang.dev/) in the [Human-Centered Computing & Intelligent Sensing Lab](https://hilab.dev/).

 My research interests lie at the intersection between **Human-Computer Interaction (HCI)** and **Artificial Intelligence (AI)**.
 I am broadly interested in how we can build data-centric approaches to the personalization of mobility and spatial technologies.
-More specifically, I design human-centric AI simulations and digital twins which can be used as highly accessible alternatives to traditional data collection methods to easily generate user-specific data and personalize existing technologies.
-By evaluating these systems, I aim to understand how they can be built and deployed to build a more inclusive world for the general public and marginalized groups alike.
+More specifically, I develop human-centric AI simulations and digital twins which can be used as highly accessible alternatives to traditional data collection methods to easily generate user-specific data and personalize existing technologies.
+By evaluating these systems, I aim to understand how they can be designed and deployed to build a more inclusive world for the general public and marginalized groups alike.
 My work spans multiple application domains including but not limited to **accessibility**, **augmented/virtual reality**, and **health sensing**.

 Previously, I worked at [Pacific Northwest National Laboratory](https://www.pnnl.gov/) as an Applied Decision Systems and Analytics Intern, [Intel 3DAT](https://www.intel.com/content/www/us/en/architecture-and-technology/3d-athlete-tracking.html) as a Biomechanics Co-Op, [UCLA Athletics](https://uclabruins.com/) as the Data Analytics and Sports Science Project Lead, and the [National Institutes of Health -- Office of AIDS Research](https://www.oar.nih.gov/) as a Data Science Fellow.